 What is the Flint Hills Family Festival?

 Flint Hills Family Festival is a celebration for kids (and their families) about different cultures/countries.
-On one hand, you have the traditional face painting and balloon artists.
+On one hand, you have the traditional face painting, art-making activities, and balloon artists.
 Then, you turn around and your eyes see a Tibetan dancer or a Ugandan flute.
 Flint Hills tells us we can expect “outdoor dance parties; giant, inflatable light-up sculptures; and interactive art-making for the whole family!”

-The dates for the 2021 Flint Hills Festival have been announced.
-Stay tune for more details closer to June.
+The dates for the 2023 Flint Hills Festival have been announced.

-11 Tips to Make Flint Hills Family Festival a Smashing Success for your Family
+12 Tips to Make Flint Hills Festival a Smashing Success for your Family

 - Bring a backpack with water and healthy, hearty snacks.
 More than likely there will be food to purchase via food trucks, but you will have to wait in line.
 There is so much to do, you won’t want to take the time to stand in line.
 We packed a lunch of fruits and veggies.
 It was a great way to make sure we all had some vitamins and nutrients for the amount of walking we would do.

 - Bring some cash.
 While most everything is free, you won’t find free parking anywhere convenient.

 - Wear comfortable shoes.
 We wandered around a lot, even thought the festival is relatively compact.
 Rice Park is not a large park, and after they set the stage in the middle, only half the park remains for booths and activities.
 The festival is in a small space, but the ground plan utilizes the space well.

 - Considering bringing help.
 Some years, I’ve taken the children by myself and enjoyed myself.
 One year, I invited my mom and aunt to come with us.
 It was nice to have help so that the kids could choose to do something next door and not wait for the rest of us.
 But it was very doable to do without help, too.